PierreQuentel/bihan/README.md

 index.url = "/"
 ```

-will associate the url "/" to the function.

 If a module defines a variable `__prefix__`, it is prepended to the url for
 all the functions in the module :